Four Required Courses, 8 units, offered sequentially, once per year, beginning in the Fall term.

-DIGITIZATION SKILLS FOR LIBRARIES AND CULTURAL HERITAGE ORGANIZATIONS (Occupational Skills Certificate - 4 course, 8 units)
+DIGITIZATION SKILLS FOR LIBRARIES AND CULTURAL HERITAGE INSTITUTIONS (Occupational Skills Certificate - 4 courses, 8 units)

 This Occupational Skills Certificate prepares students for work in digital repositories found in libraries, archives, museums, and business settings.